ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.01-building-the-destructive-tools/explainer/readme.md

 <!-- VIDEO -->

 Let's integrate the Zapier MCP server with our agent so it can access external tools and services.

+Recommendation: hand-code this commit.
+Understanding the flow for how tools are added to the agent is important.

 ### Steps To Complete